Shanghai hospital pays the price for China’s COVID response

 The conditions and deaths at the hospital are a sharp rebuke against China’s strategy of sticking to a zero-COVID policy as it deals with the outbreak in Shanghai in which most of the infected people don’t have symptoms.
 With a focus on forcing positive cases and close contacts into designated collective quarantine facilities, the costs of zero-COVID may be outweighing the risk of getting sick.

 Shen Peiming, 71, was one such casualty.
-She died Sunday morning at the hospital, without her loved ones by her side.
+She died Sunday morning at the hospital, without any relatives by her side.
 A family member said they have been calling the hospital non-stop to find out the circumstances of Shen’s death, but have not gotten a clear answer.
 “How many times have there been lockdowns since 2020?
 They still don’t have experience managing this?” the family member said.

 All they know is her doctor and nurses had not been there to care for Shen, who was partially paralyzed after a stroke.
 Her last nursing assistant had been quarantined for being a close contact of a positive case, the relative said, speaking on condition of anonymity out of fear of retribution.
 An unfamiliar worker called to inform them of her death.
 Later, the hospital said it was due to a chest infection.